Beauchant/Calculatrice/README.md

 # Project Name - *Calculator*

-This is a simple calculator
+This is a simple calculator working properly.

 ## Wireframe